-We are the largest branded marketer in the United States ("U.S.") of apparel exclusively for babies and young children.
+We are the largest branded marketer in the United States of apparel exclusively for babies and young children.
 We own two of the most highly recognized and most trusted brand names in the children's apparel industry, Carter's and OshKosh B'gosh (or "OshKosh").
-Established in 1865, our Carter's brand is recognized and trusted by consumers for high-quality apparel for children sizes newborn to seven.
+Established in 1865, our Carter's brand is recognized and trusted by consumers for high-quality apparel for children sizes newborn to eight.
 Established in 1895, OshKosh is a well-known brand, trusted by consumers for apparel for children sizes newborn to 12, with a focus on playclothes for toddlers and young children.
 Given each brands' product category emphasis and brand aesthetic, we believe the brands provide a complementary product offering.
 We have extensive experience in the young children's apparel market and focus on delivering products that satisfy our consumers' needs.
 Our strategy is to market high-quality, essential core products at prices that deliver an attractive value proposition for consumers.

 We believe each of our brands has its own unique positioning in the marketplace.
-In the \$18.9 billion baby and young children's apparel market (ages zero to seven) in the U.S., our Carter's brand has the #1 position with a 13.6% market share and our OshKosh brand has a 2.5% market share.
+In the \$19.7 billion baby and young children's apparel market (ages zero to eight) in the United States, our Carter's brand has the #1 position with a 14.3% market share and our OshKosh brand has a 2.2% market share.
 We offer multiple product categories, including baby, sleepwear, playclothes, and related accessories.
-Our multi-channel business model enables us to reach a broad range of consumers across various socio-economic groups, and geographic regions.
+Our multi-channel business model enables us to reach a broad range of consumers across various socio-economic groups and geographic regions.

-We distribute our products through multiple channels of distribution in the U.S. children's apparel market, which, as of December 28, 2013, includes approximately 17,000 wholesale locations (including national department stores, chain and specialty stores, and discount retailers), 657 Company-operated stores and through our websites.
-As of December 28, 2013, we operated 476 Carter's and 181 OshKosh outlet, brand, and specialty stores in the U.S. As of December 28, 2013, our products are sold via 102 Company-operated stores in Canada in addition to our international wholesale, licensing, and online channels.
+We distribute our products through multiple channels in the United States children's apparel market, which, as of January 3, 2015, includes approximately 18,000 wholesale locations (including national department stores, chain and specialty stores, and discount retailers), 855 Company-operated stores and our websites.
+As of January 3, 2015, we operated 531 Carter's and 200 OshKosh outlet, brand, and specialty stores in the United States.
+As of January 3, 2015, our products are sold via 124 Company-operated stores in Canada in addition to our international wholesale, licensing, and online channels.